cmatKhan/rnaseq_pipeline_rewrite/STYLE_GUIDE.md

-#Style

-variables which start data are underscored, eg combined_df

-functions are camelCase, eg doSomething()
+# Style

+### general
-all scripts should start with a shebang line including env, eg #!/usr/bin/env python or #!/usr/bin/env nextflow
+all executables should start with a shebang line including env, eg #!/usr/bin/env python or #!/usr/bin/env nextflow

-dependencies go under the shebang

-for scripts meant to run from the cmd line, main method goes under the dependencies (at the top rather than the bottom of the script).

-try for descriptive variable names and frequent comments
+Idiosyncracies (please let these conventions override any contradictions in the style guides below)
+- variables which start data are underscored, eg combined_df
+- functions are camelCase, eg doSomething()

-docstrings should go at the top of every script, and under every function declaration.
-For python, use this format for function definitions:
+- main methods go at the top of a script, not the bottom
+- variable names should be descriptive
+- within reason, everything should be described with an inline comment
+- docstrings for all scripts and functions should look like this:
+'''
 def doSomething(arg1, arg2, *args, **kwargs):
    """
       this is my description.
 Explain the variable entries somewhere, maybe in the params, maybe here
       usage: doSomething(arg1)